diogorloureiro/PHYLOViZ-Electron/README.md

 `...\Project> node build.js`

-Inside the folder `...\Project\installers` there should be an .exe which you can run to install the application
+Inside the folder `...\Project\installers` there should be an .exe which you can run to install the application.